 - Review the technologies and workshops provided along the way to ensure your skills will be at work-ready professional standard when you graduate.

 Most importantly though, spend the time to talk to those in the industry.
 Return to those haberdashers, joiners, and tilers, and talk to suppliers in the industry.
-You can also set up a time to talk to our success coaches or academics and course and career advisors on campus.
+You can also set up a time to talk to our success coaches or academics and Future Student Advisors on campus.